Skip to article frontmatterSkip to article content

 As a convergence criterion, we can put a tolerance on the length: stop if LkϵL_k \le \epsilon for some ϵ>0\epsilon > 0 small.
 To achieve this tolerance, we require

-The way we have written the algorithm, we store the entire history of computations which is not necessary.
-In actual practice, we only need to keep some of the latest results in memory and this is illustrated in Algorithm~(2).
+The way we have written the algorithm, we store the entire history of the computations in arrays a[k], b[k], c[k] which is not necessary.
+In actual practice, we only need to keep some of the latest results in memory and this is illustrated in Algorithm (2) which does not require any arrays.

 c=12(a+b),If ba<ϵcreturn cc = \half(a+b), \qquad \textrm{If } |b - a| < \epsilon |c| \quad \textrm{return } c

-The bisection method always converges and the root α is reached in the limit
+The bisection method always converges and the root rr is reached in the limit

 After kk iterations, if we take the mid-point of the bracketing interval as the estimate of the root, the error is bounded by